hbprosper/BariML/README.md

 ### 3. Notebooks

+The notebooks provide detailed background information and explanations and are well-commented.

 | __notebooks__                   | __description__     |
 | :---          | :--- |
-datasets/prepare_mnist_data.ipynb     | create mnist\_train.pkl and mnist\_test.pkl |
+datasets/prepare_mnist_data.ipynb     | Create files mnist\_train.pkl and mnist\_test.pkl |
-roofit/roofit_example.ipynb           | fit cosmological models to Type 1a supernova data |
+roofit/roofit_example.ipynb           | Use RooFit to fit cosmological models to Type 1a supernova data |
-sklearn/scikit-learn_exercise_0.ipynb | fit a purely empirical model (a neural network) to Type 1a supernova data | sklearn/scikit-learn_exercise_1.ipynb | regression (wine quality estimation) using a neural network model |
+sklearn/scikit-learn_exercise_0.ipynb | Fit a purely empirical model (a neural network) to Type 1a supernova data | sklearn/scikit-learn_exercise_1.ipynb | Regression (wine quality estimation) using a neural network model |
-sklearn/scikit-learn_exercise_2.ipynb | classification of MNIST data using a deep neural network model |
+sklearn/scikit-learn_exercise_2.ipynb | Classification of MNIST data using a deep neural network model |
-pytorch/pytorch_exercise_1.ipynb      | classification of MNIST data using a shallow neural network model |
+pytorch/pytorch_exercise_1.ipynb      | Classification of MNIST data using a shallow neural network model |
-pytorch/pytorch_exercise_2.ipynb      | classification of MNIST data using a convolution neural network model  |
+pytorch/pytorch_exercise_2.ipynb      | Classification of MNIST data using a convolution neural network model  |